Patent fuel: Process of manufacture

 (e) The agglomeration was then partially cooled, afterwards entered the moulds and was finally mechanically pressed and then delivered by bands for cooling and hardening on to trolleys or storage dumps.

 Calorific values

 Its calorific value was somewhat higher than that of the coal used in its construction, and it had the additional advantages of compactness and ability to withstand weathering and rough handling.
 The material was practically smokeless, and yield about 14,000 British thermal units per Ib.
 In comparison with coal, it was lasting more than twice as long and was giving off much greater heat.
 Differences, however in calorific values can be found depending on the type of the coal used for its production.
 If the coal used was Bituminous coal it had less calorific values than Anthracite.

 Crown Patent Fuel

-The first patent fuel works in Cardiff, Crown Works, was established in 1857 with variations in ownership through out the years.
+The first patent fuel works in Cardiff, Crown Works, was established in 1857 with variations in ownership throughout the years.
 The factory continued the production until 1964 but not in the name ‘Crown’.